 Lipoflavonoid And The Military

-Hearing loss is significant problem for those in the military.
-While at least one study has found Lipo-Flavonoid did not work in US service personnel, it was a small study.
+Hearing loss is a significant problem for those in the military.
+While at least one study has found Lipo-Flavonoid did not work in US military personnel, it was a small study.
 I'm still curious.
 Has anyone in the military used lipoflavonoid?
 If yes, leave a comment below and let me know if it helped you and how long it took to work?
-Also let me know if it did not work for you.
+Also, let me know if it did not work for you.

 LipoFlavonoid Side Effects

-Hearing loss as well as ringing in the ears can be complicated.
-In fact, if you start to research the causes of ringing in the ears, some of them they can scare the daylights out of you!
-So, I think it's best to get checked out by your doctor first to find out what might be causing the problem.
-If you take any medications, speak to your doctor too.
+Hearing loss, as well as ringing in the ears, can be complicated.
+In fact, if you start to research the causes of tinnitus, some of them can scare the daylights out of you!
+So, it's best to get checked out by your doctor first to find out what might be causing the problem.

 Does LipoFlavonoid Work?

-Research dating back to over 50 years ago hints Lipoflavonoid might work for some people.
+Research dating back to over 50 years ago hints Lipoflavonoid might help some people.
 I wish I was one of them.
 After taking Lipoflavonoid for several months, it did not reduce my tinnitus symptoms.
 If it worked for you, leave a comment below and let me know how long it took before it kicked in or anything else you think would help others.
 The good news is the supplement is not expensive and can be found at may local stores.
 I hope it helps you.